textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 bc. <txp:article sort="custom_3 asc" />

-h4. ...display "Top Stories" first, then regular articles?
+h4. …display "Top Stories" first, then regular articles?

 Use a custom field to identify your top stories, and use this tag in your page template: